Empirical evidence of Large Language Model's influence on human spoken communication: Methods

-The transcription of the collected data was performed using the \textrm{large-v3} model of \textrm{WhisperX}~\citep{bain2022whisperx}, a faster version of the \textrm{Whisper} speech-to-text model~\citep{radford2022robust}.
+The transcription of the collected data was performed using the \texttt{large-v3} model of \texttt{WhisperX}~\citep{bain2023}, a faster version of the \texttt{Whisper} speech-to-text model~\citep{radford2022}.
 We employed batch processing with the model, achieving an average transcription speed of approximately 2 minutes per hour of audio with Nvidia A100 GPU.
-Here, we opted to run the transcription process ourselves rather than using the pre-existing transcript data from YouTube or other podcast platforms, due to the possibility that they have switched transcription models across different time points.
-For example, in the YouTube transcripts, we found an unnatural increase in the frequency of the filler word \emph{um} starting around May 2020, which we found difficult to attribute to an actual increase in speakers' usage of the word.
-It is more plausible that YouTube switched to a transcription model that transcribes fillers verbatim, and thus, we conducted the transcription process to avoid a potential source of bias.
-Lastly, we used the language detection library~\citep{nakataniLanguageDetectionLibrary2010} again to both datasets to filter out transcripts from videos and podcasts that were judged as non-English by \textrm{whisper} and transcribed into different languages.
+Here, we opted to run the transcription process ourselves rather than use pre-existing transcript data from YouTube or other podcast platforms, given the possibility that they have switched transcription models over time.\footnotemark As a result, the same model, configured identically, was applied uniformly to every episode across the entire time window of the study, while this configuration achieves a word error rate of approximately 5\% averaged across common English audio datasets~\citep{radford2022}.
+Importantly, since the model is fixed across the time axis, any residual transcription error contributes a constant background that cannot, by construction, generate a change point at the ChatGPT release date or differentially favor the GPT-preferred words over their synthetic controls.
+The recognition language was fixed to English throughout transcription, consistent with the English-language restriction applied at collection through the podcast feeds' language metadata.

-Given the above, we acknowledge that our datasets are not all-encompassing.
-Here, the data collection procedure was designed to construct a dataset that can capture the influence of LLMs on spoken language in a systematic manner.
-While recognizing the potential presence of noise or missing data, we believe that the datasets are sufficiently comprehensive to represent the phenomena without introducing bias.